 Here's how to cover all your bases and grow successful, without collapsing from stress.
 Loving what you do means finding ways to make what you need to do easier and more fun.

 1. Up your Essay and Assignment Game

 Spend time to save time.
 Learn a formula for writing A+ essays that you can use over and over on all of your assignments.
 Formulas exist, and they work.
 Stop stressing when you have to write a paper.
 Come to it clear headed and confident every time by taking the time to learn how to write an essay.

 They don't teach you this stuff in class.
 Professors expect you to have learned how to write college level essays in high school (which you didn't), and that you'll be improving your skills in their class (which takes forever).

 I once wrote 74 A-grade essays in a 6-month period (and two of them were upwards of 40 pages).
-I've got a step-by-step method for writing every kind of essay and I'm working on making that content available to you.
-Sign up for the mailing list to get free essay advice delivered to your inbox and be the first to know when the Write Visionary Essays E Course is ready!
+I've got a step-by-step method for writing every kind of essay and you can my formulas for writing better essays, faster right here:

 2. Attend Outside Events

 The more places your professors see you the better.
 The front row of class - yes.
 In office hours - yes.
 At an outside event - yes!
 As an English major I attended fiction and poetry readings each week.

 These are social events where you can get in some quality 'hang' time and up your academic game as well.
 There's often wine and snacks at these kinds of events, so you get to basically party and promote yourself as a great student at the same time.

 Find events in your field, preferably (if not exclusively) events where one of your professors or GSI's will be and make sure they see you're there.
 That means talk to them!